MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/tax/tcs-troubleshooting-tax-code-cannot-be-determined.md

     - If it's enabled, tax codes are determined by the **Tax group** and **Item tax group** values that you enter on the transaction line.
 Verify that these values are entered correctly.
     - If it isn't enabled, verify that correct values have been set for the **Tax group applicability** and **Item tax group applicability** fields.
 For more information, see [No matching result be found](tcs-troubleshooting-no-matching-result.md) to.

-3. If the tax group and item tax group have been determined correctly, determine whether there is any intersection for them.
+3. If the tax group and item tax group have been determined correctly, determine whether there's any intersection for them.

     1. In RCS, go to **Tax features** > **Tax codes and groups** > **Tax group**.